 This dark damnation, this hot unrainbowed rain?

 Deane is from the fortified city of Derry / Londonderry in the west of Northern Ireland, traditionally been known as the ‘maiden city’ because its walls were never breached during three major seventeenth century sieges, including in 1649, when it was held by the English Parliamentarian army against a combined force of Catholic Irish, English royalists and, ironically enough, Scottish Presbyterians.
 In his brief polemical prose work on the political situation in Ireland, his first publication in his role as an employee of the Commonwealth government, Milton himself comments on how, as he writes, the Parliamentary forces ‘are beseig’d in London-Derry’ by ‘the Irish Rebels’.
 The original ‘dyadic’ evil of the Fall in Paradise Lost divides Adam from Eve, man from God, and destroys the ‘Blissful Bower’ of Eden.
 In Deane’s poem, this ‘dyadic evil’ has penetrated the walls of the supposedly unbreachable ‘maiden city’, where Catholic fights Protestant, nationalist fights loyalist, turning the city into a version of the hell to which Satan and the rebel angels fall in Paradise Lost.
 It is an evil that has been passed on through generations, like original sin; but for Deane it also has a source in the seventeenth century colonization of Ireland, and so it is an evil in which Milton himself and his poem are implicated.
-‘Reading Paradise Lost in Protestant Ulster 1984’ suggests the potential for a literary history that would directly connect the moments of civil war in Britain and Ireland; and in its Lucanian imagery of division from within, of chaos behind the city walls, and of grotesque, unnatural disorder become everyday experience, the poem also points to a larger possibility -- a comparative literary history of civil war that does not depend only upon such explicit and specific [OK?] historical connections.
+‘Reading Paradise Lost in Protestant Ulster 1984’ suggests the potential for a literary history that would directly connect the moments of civil war in Britain and Ireland; and in its Lucanian imagery of division from within, of chaos behind the city walls, and of grotesque, unnatural disorder become everyday experience, the poem also points to a larger possibility -- a comparative literary history of civil war that does not depend only upon such explicit and specific historical connections.

 Another modern Irish poem which connects the historical and literary moments of civil war in the seventeenth and twentieth centuries is Peter McDonald’s ‘Sunday in Great Tew.
 8th November 1987’.
 Here the conflict in Ulster becomes part of a historical continuum with both the First World War and the British Civil Wars through the coincidence of the poet’s visit to Great Tew in Oxfordshire on the Remembrance Sunday on which the IRA set off a bomb at the cenotaph in Enniskillen, one of the more notorious atrocities of the Troubles.
 Great Tew, site of the manor house where poets and intellectuals gathered under the patronage of Lucius Carey, Lord Falkland (c.
 1610-43), for free discussion in the years before the Civil Wars erupted, is conventionally remembered as a symbol of the tolerant exchange of opinion that was violently suppressed by the partisanship of the Civil Wars - Falkland himself was killed in battle on the king’s side early on in the conflict.
 In McDonald’s poem, the house becomes a reminder of how no-one, even and especially the poet, can seclude themselves from a conflict that occurs within their country and that necessarily encompasses all who live in, or who come from, that place.
 Indeed the poet is as liable to become the voice of intransigent partisanship as artistic detachment, as Milton once more exemplifies: